-PTS shall not be required to conduct home detention checks if the pretrial release order does not specifically articulate the times a defendant is permitted to leave the residence.
-If the defendant has a flexible leave schedule allowing for variability with no set schedule, then random checks are not feasible.
+PTS shall not be required to conduct home detention checks if the pretrial release order does not specifically articulate the times a defendant is permitted to leave the residence or if the allowance is too broad or flexible (e.g., "Defendant is allowed to leave the residence for work" or "Defendant is permitted to leave the residence from 8:00 a.m. to 8:00 p.m.").